 Monument Valley at a glance

-Monument Valley impresses not only for its majestic features but also for its size – it’s bigger than the city of Portland, in Oregon.
-Also, Monument Valley is famous for being featured in some movies, such as Mission Impossible 2 and Forrest Gump.
+Also, Monument Valley is famous for being featured in various movies, such as Mission Impossible 2 and Forrest Gump.

 Where is Monument Valley

 Monument Valley is in the Navajo Nation Reservation, on the border of the states of Utah and Arizona.

 You can visit the park from both states and find the state line right before the visitor center.

 How to get to Monument Valley

 Because of its location, you can reach the park from different states, such as Arizona, Utah, Nevada, and New Mexico.

 Here are the main distances to get to Monument Valley:

 - Arizona: 180 miles from the Grand Canyon (South Rim), 125 miles from Page, and 320 miles from Phoenix;